Saint Cloud 5/2 90

 Yes Bentsen I like him well enough – but

-He is brutal said – Brandt Commentary – indeed
+He is brutal said – Brandt – indeed

 he is